Mohammad-Elahi/Head-movements-simulation-with-Unity-engine/README.md

 # Description
 This project uses the Unity engine to simulate head motions.
 A cube is created in Unity and attached with a C# script that reads a CSV file named `head_motion.csv`.
 This file includes time and x, y, z positions and qx, qy, qz, qw orientations.

-## license
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Prerequisites

 - Unity Editor version 2022.3.19f1.
 If you want to download the repository and run it in your Unity, you should adjust your Unity editor version to 2022.3.19f1.
 Alternatively, you can use the instructions and C# code with your own Unity editor version.